CSU-OSS/HisCommitGen/README.md

 Demo video address:https://youtu.be/eB5OVh66OOQ

-##HisCommitGen-JetBrain : Plugin for Jetbrain
+## HisCommitGen-JetBrain : Plugin for Jetbrain
-Install via Marketplace:
+installation:
   1.Open your JetBrains IDE
   2.Navigate to Settings/Preferences → Plugins → Marketplace.
   3.Search for "HisCommitGen" and click Install.